|

 In

-Future intrudes.
+this heinous crime's immensity Future intrudes.
 Prick your watchful ears!

 Let tears well in the eyes of those who will us follow